This gluten-free and vegan Sheet Pan Strawberry Shortcake recipe makes serving shortcakes for a crowd a breeze. Just

-This slightly sweet almond flour and white rice flour biscuit act as a great base for the cream cheese whipped topping.
+This slightly sweetened cakey biscuit acts as a great base for the cream cheese whipped topping.

 To keep things completely dairy-free, for the whipped cream layer I used a combination of dairy-free cream cheese, coconut cream, and organic powdered sugar.

 I like using almond-based cream cheese, but any dairy-free cream cheese will do.

 Now, comes my favorite part: the strawberries.

 Roasting strawberries, and other fruits for that matter (like baked peaches with oats), with just a bit of maple syrup, really bring out the natural sweetness.

 Plus, it gives the fruit a jammy consistency that can't be beaten.

 Roast your strawberries at the same time your biscuit layer bakes.
 Whip up your topping and place it in the refrigerator until ready to assemble all parts.

 So easy, so satisfying.

 This sheet pan strawberry shortcake would make a great addition to 4th of July festivities or the end to any summer meal with friends or family, plus any of these gluten-free berry desserts.
 Add this refreshing festive mocktail and you've got a party.